Computer and information research scientists salary & career outlook

 Most computer and information research scientists work full time, but some may work on an independent basis and have more flexible schedules.

 Computer and information research scientist salary trends

 The particular industry in which computer and information research scientists find work can exert a fairly strong influence over their salary expectations.
-Here are the five highest-paying industries for professionals with computer and information research scientist training in 2013, according to the BLS:
+Here are the five highest-paying industries for professionals with an education in computer and information research scientist in 2013, according to the BLS: